Use Your Illusion Tour: Notable events

 At the June 10, 1991, show, at the Saratoga Performing Arts Center, Axl Rose requested that the crowd chant "Get in the ring!"
 This was recorded for the song of that name on Use Your Illusion II.

 On June 13, 1991, during the show in Philadelphia, Rose erupted after a fan fought with Guns N' Roses' photographer Robert John.
 When the fan kicked the camera out of his hands, Rose cursed him out and challenged him to a fight.
 After the fan was ejected from the concert, the show continued.

 On Tuesday, July 2, 1991, at a show at the Riverport Amphitheatre in Maryland Heights, Missouri, near St. Louis, Rose spotted a spectator recording the concert with a video camera and jumped into the audience after him when concert security failed to respond to his request to apprehend the man.
-Returning to the stage, Rose declared: "Well, thanks to the lame-ass security, I'm going home!" then slammed the mic on the stage, sparking the infamous Riverport riot.
+Returning to the stage, Rose declared: "Well, thanks to the lame-ass security, I'm going home!" then slammed the mic on the stage, sparking the Riverport riot.
 Rose then stormed off the stage; some people thought when he slammed the mic, because of the noise, that he shot someone.
 Slash told them, "He just slammed his mic on the floor.
 We're outta here."
 He proceeded to throw his guitar pick into the crowd and follow Rose.
 The band followed.
 The band was looking to come back out and finish the show, but as police and security tried to calm down the audience, a riot broke out.
 The footage was captured by Robert John who was documenting the entire tour.
 Sixty fans were injured.
 The band lost most of their equipment and Rose was charged with inciting a riot.
 He was acquitted due to lack of evidence.
 The band would later express their feelings regarding the incident by including the message "fuck you, St. Louis!" in the liner notes of both Use Your Illusion albums.

 On August 3, 1991, the day mixing of the Illusion albums was finished, the band played the longest show of the tour at the L.A.
 Forum.
 It lasted three and a half hours.

 On November 7, 1991, Izzy Stradlin quit the band after the release of Use Your Illusion I and Use Your Illusion II; his last show was on August 31, 1991, at Wembley Stadium.
 On December 5, replacement rhythm guitarist Gilby Clarke made his debut in Worcester, at the first show after the release of Use Your Illusion I and Use Your Illusion II.

 On April 13 and 14, 1992, two concerts had to be canceled when a warrant was issued for Rose's arrest due to his behavior at the St. Louis show.